suneetkh/PeopleSearch/README.md

 ![picture alt](https://github.com/suneetkh/PeopleSearch/blob/master/PeopleSearch/images/ss1.png "Screen Shot 1")
 ![picture alt](https://github.com/suneetkh/PeopleSearch/blob/master/PeopleSearch/images/ss2.png "Screen Shot 2")

+## Application Tooling

+### API / Service / Data Access
+* Application created with Visual Studio Community for Mac (I tested on a Windows 10 machine using Visual Studio 2017.
+* The web technology I used for front end is JavaScipt.
+* .NET Core 2
+* Microsoft SQL Server

+### How to start the Web API:
+* Install Visual Studio 2017 if you havn't already.
+* Open the PeopleSearch.snl with Visual Studio.
+* Click the 'Run' button on the Visual Studio tool bar.
+* This should open a browser window pointed to http://127.0.0.1:8080

+Note: I did my best to make sure the solution would load, build and run without any problems.
+If you face any issue loading, building or running the project, please email me at srk.suneet@gmail.com and I'd be happy to correct the issue.

 ## Simulation of Slow Search
 In order to simulate a slow search, I used Google Chrome's developer tool to throttle the connection speed.